mritzco/debug-env/README.md

 // Calling it with levels
 debug.warn("You want to look at this at runtime");
+debug.trace("SQL for something", sql); // You don't want to see this often

 // Check available levels (Same as in Pino) console.log(require('debug-env').levels);